• Skip to primary navigation

 🍝 Ingredients

-• Garlic: use fresh if you can.
+• Garlic - use fresh if you can.
 Adapt the number of cloves used to preference.

-• Sage: the perfect herb to complement pumpkin.
+• Sage - the perfect herb to complement pumpkin.
 Decide how herby you like your sauce!

 🔪 Step by step instructions

-pumpkin sauce in a pan.
+pumpkin sauce in a black skillet on a stove top.

 Add the pasta and use tongs to toss in the pasta sauce.
 Make sure to coat it well!